 When are the courses open?

-The Paws Up Sky Line Aerial Park is open every day from 8:30AM to 5:00PM.
+The Sky Line Aerial Adventure Park is open daily, with seasonal availability.
 Reservations can be made through Concierge Services.

 How long does a tour take?

 You should allow two hours (per course) from start to finish, including arrival at the Wilderness Outpost, a team-building game, travel to the site, orientation, gearing up, ground school (to practice using your equipment), one full time around a course, gearing down and returning to the Wilderness Outpost.

 What are the age, weight and health requirements?